KRWCLASSIC/OpenModpackEngine/README.md

 # OpenModpackEngine

-OpenModpackEngine is a batch script to install, manage and distribute modpacks without the need for external/closed source applications like CurseForge.
+OpenModpackEngine is a batch script to install, manage and distribute modpacks without the need for external/closed source applications/sites like CurseForge.

 # Installation